joseporiolayats/torchtrader/README.md

 This is a personal project template using **cookiecutter** scheme.

-### CI/CD Tools used with pre-commit and Github Actions
+### CI/CD Tools used with pre-commit and GitHub Actions
 - pytest
 - pytest-cov
 - tox